Choosing a Computer Case and Power Supply

 The case you choose will determine what form factor motherboards you can use, how many drives you will able to install, how easy the computer will be to assemble and maintain, how hard it will be to keep your computer cool, and how many front-panel ports you'll have available, among other things.

-So whether you want a fancy case with LED lighting and glass panels, or a plain box to hold the rest of the parts together, take some time and do some research before making your decision.
+So whether you want a fancy case with RGB lighting and glass panels, or a plain box to hold the rest of the parts together, take some time and do some research before making your purchase decision.

 As important as the choice of a computer case is, it's also where you can save some money if you're on a tight budget.
 There are many excellent, but inexpensive computer cases from quality manufacturers like Antec, Cooler Master, Corsair, Rosewill, Thermaltake, and others that can save you hundreds of dollars compared to cases with fancy lights and other purely cosmetic bells and whistles.